mmuller88/alfresco-ocr/README.md

 ## Deploy DEV Ec2 Stack

-To deploy the Ec2 Alfresco Stack on Dev do
+To deploy the Ec2 Alfresco Stack on Dev do:

 ```
 yarn run cdkdeploy
 ```

+After the command a Cloudformation Stack will be created with an EC2 machine and Alfresco with OCR installed.

 To deploy to other stages like Prod do